about

 Fellow Nomadic Soul, Welcome!

-For fifteen years, I’ve been a foreignish person—changing countries in the hopes of finding a place where I can belong and do meaningful work, but always ending up in that in-between state where I feel neither completely local and at home nor completely foreign.
+For years, I’ve been a foreignish person—changing countries in the hopes of finding a place where I can belong and do meaningful work, but always ending up in that in-between state where I feel neither completely local and at home nor completely foreign.

-That ambiguous state has been a source of much existential angst for me.
+That ambiguous state has been a source of much existential angst for me, so I’ve been aching to make sense of my foreignish experiences.

 Experiences like feeling ashamed about forgetting my first language.